civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 487.019

-  **(1)** An order made under any of sections 487.013 to 487.018 may contain any conditions that the justice or judge considers appropriate including, in the case of an order made under section 487.014 **or 487.0141**, conditions to protect a privileged communication between a person who is qualified to give legal advice and their client.
+  **(1)** An order made under any of sections 487.013 to 487.018 may contain any conditions that the justice or judge considers appropriate including, in the case of an order made under section 487.014 or 487.0141, conditions to protect a privileged communication between a person who is qualified to give legal advice and their client.

 ### Section 359